Contents

 Neurological and Immunological Development

-- Novel Roles for Immune Molecules in Neural Development: Implications for Neurodevelopmental Disorders (See PDF with especially significant statements highlighted.)
+- Novel Roles for Immune Molecules in Neural Development: Implications for Neurodevelopmental Disorders

 - The Emerging Link Between Autoimmune Disorders and Neuropsychiatric Disease Although a link between behavior and immune function has been hypothesized for many decades, recent work provides some of the most compelling evidence thus far.
 In particular, autoimmune synaptic encephalitides demonstrate how abnormal autoimmune targeting of synaptic proteins can result in profound neuropsychiatric symptoms.
 Each syndrome is diagnosable by a set of laboratory tests and responds well to immunotherapy.
 These features provide a degree of clinical certainty rarely available to psychiatrists.
 Also, the high incidence of systemic autoimmune disorders with neuropsychiatric features reinforces the likely cross-reactivity of peripheral autoantibodies with brain antigens…Finally, and perhaps most significantly, new research will aim to determine whether a subset of what we currently diagnose as primary psychiatric disorders are in fact due to definable, treatable autoimmune syndromes.